 Solid waste is a challenge during the ongoing exploration and operational phases.
 It can be generated from contractors, staff members and other visitors to the area.
 Proper solid waste management will involve full commitment by all the employees and contractors on site.
-Solid waste which will be generated from this project if not managed will have an effect on the environment.
+Solid waste which will be generated from this project if not managed will have effects and will alter the natural environment.